tejaswigowda/mediapipe-pose2bvh/paper.md

 # Statement of need

 The MediaPipe Pose model outputs the 3D coordinates of 33 keypoints on the human body[@mediapipe].
-The keypoints include the 25 keypoints of the body, 21 keypoints of the left hand, 21 keypoints of the right hand[@mediapipe-hand], and 468 keypoints of the face[@mediapipe-face].
+The keypoints include the 25 keypoints of the body, 21 keypoints of the left hand, 21 keypoints of the right hand[@mediapipehand], and 468 keypoints of the face[@mediapipeface].
 The 3D coordinates of these keypoints can be used to animate a 3D character in Blender or any other 3D software that supports the BVH format.
 The 3D coordinates of the face keypoints can be used to generate blendshapes for the face.
 The blendshapes can be used to animate a 3D character's face in Blender or any other 3D software that supports blendshapes.
 Many commercial tools exist to generate BVH from pre-recorded videos.
 However, there are no tools that can generate BVH in real-time from a monocular camera feed.
 This software fills that gap.
-The software is released under the GNU General Public License version 3 (GPLv3).
+The software is released under the GNU General Public License version 3 (GPLv3)[@gnugpl].

 # Key Features